 Contemporary media culture is primarily a culture of the digital, mediated through digital computers, mobile communication devices and networks.
 By now it is clear that social and networked media has transformed many of the ways that we communicate and connect, think, act, and feel in the 21st century.

-This module introduces the key themes and debates through which to understand digital culture, including an address to the history of digital technologies and the Internet.
-Themes discussed on the module include: the study of specific social media platforms and practices (e.g. Facebook, Instagram, Twitter); memes and virality; data visualisation and interface design; affective computing; Cyborgs, sentient robots, and Al; Attention, distraction, and cognition in online cultures; GIF cultures; networked temporality; postdigital aesthetics; and other topics.
+This module introduces you to the key themes and debates through which to understand digital culture, including an address to the history of digital technologies and the Internet.

+Themes discussed in the module include: the study of specific social media platforms and practices (e.g. Facebook, Instagram, Twitter); memes and virality; data visualisation and interface design; affective computing; Cyborgs, sentient robots, and Al; Attention, distraction, and cognition in online cultures; GIF cultures; networked temporality; postdigital aesthetics; and other topics.

-Through formative and summative assessments, students will have the opportunity to engage directly with digital technologies and platforms, as well as to study and reflect on how they are used, through in-depth case study/digital ethnographic research.
+You will have the opportunity to engage directly with digital technologies and platforms, as well as to study and reflect on how they are used.
 The module seeks to promote digital literacy as well as foster critical thinking around digital media cultures and subjects.